Putting small business friendly commitments into practice

 The council’s existing process is to pay invoices immediately after having received the goods and services.

-In becoming small business friendly, councils can introduce processes to make sure small businesses are paid within 14 days or sign up to the Australian Supplier Payment Code.
+In becoming small business friendly, councils initiate processes to ensure invoices from small businesses are paid within 14 days.

 The council has ongoing, active engagement with business associations.
 They also: